 Looking for the best things to do in Brixton?
-Look no further: I’ve picked my favourite things to do in this vibrant neighbourhood.
+Look no further: we’ve picked our favourite things to do in this vibrant neighbourhood.
 From hunting out the incredible street art to sampling the beers at a craft brewery – here are 19 things to keep you out of trouble.

-This cool neighbourhood is one of my favourite parts of London (so much so that I lived there for a couple of years) and PACKED with things to do.
+This cool neighbourhood is one of our favourite parts of London: it’s PACKED with things to do.

-Whether it’s your first time in the area, or it has been a long-time haunt I’ve pulled together a Brixton guide will blow your socks off.
+Whether it’s your first time in the area or it has been a long-time haunt, we’ve pulled together a Brixton guide that will blow your socks off.

 Things to do in Brixton in the Day